PsychyBruh/TheMikeSuperUnblocker/README.md

 $ npm install
 ```

-Finally, to start Ultraviolet, run the following command:
+Finally, to start using The Mike Super Unblocker, run the following command:

 ```sh
 $ npm start
 ```

-You can then find Ultraviolet on `http://127.0.0.1:8080`.
+You can then find The Mike Super Unblocker on `http://127.0.0.1:8080`.
 If you would like to change the port UV will be running on, edit the last line in `index.mjs`.

 Please note that UV will not function without HTTPS.
 If you are hosting on Replit or Heroku, this won't be a problem as they provide you with SSL/TLS by default and will automatically apply it to your instance, however if you are attempting to host UV on a different platform, such as a personal server, you **WILL** need to use HTTPS.

 ## Configuration
-Configuring Ultraviolet is very simple.
+Configuring The Mike Super Unblocker is very simple.
 Simple descriptions of each configurable option are provided as a comment in the block below.
 More detailed documentation can be found just below mentioned block.

 `uv.config.js`